viettl/nvim-config/README.md

 # nvim-config

+These configurations have been collected from various sources.

-` git clone https://github.com/viettl/nvim-config.git ~/.config/nvim  `
+`git clone https://github.com/viettl/nvim-config.git ~/.config/nvim  `

+Run nvim and wait for the plugins to be installed

+leader key is `,`